awsdocs/aws-cdk-guide/v1/resources.md

 ## Referencing resources<a name="resources_referencing"></a>

 Many AWS CDK classes require properties that are AWS CDK resource objects \(resources\)\.
+For example, an Amazon ECS resource requires a reference to the cluster on which it runs; an Amazon CloudFront distribution requires a reference to the bucket containing source code\.
 To satisfy these requirements, you can refer to a resource in one of two ways:
++ By passing a resource defined in your CDK app, either in the same stack or in a different one
-+ By passing the resource directly
++ By passing a proxy object referencing a resource defined in your AWS account, created from a unique identifier of the resource \(such as an ARN\)
-+ By passing the resource's unique identifier, which is typically an ARN, but it could also be an ID or a name

-For example, an Amazon ECS service requires a reference to the cluster on which it runs; an Amazon CloudFront distribution requires a reference to the bucket containing source code\.

 If a construct property represents another AWS construct, its type is that of the interface type of that construct\.
 For example, the Amazon ECS service takes a property `cluster` of type `ecs.ICluster`; the CloudFront distribution takes a property `sourceBucket` \(Python: `source_bucket`\) of type `s3.IBucket`\.

-Because every resource implements its corresponding interface, you can directly pass any resource object you're defining in the same AWS CDK app\.
+You can directly pass any resource object of the proper type defined in the same AWS CDK app\.
 The following example defines an Amazon ECS cluster and then uses it to define an Amazon ECS service\.

 ------
 #### [ TypeScript ]